project-sunbird/sunbird.org-docs/developer-docs/upgrade/build_n_deploy.md

        ->   content-service  - Frontend-port:5000 - Backend-port: 5000
        ->   learner-service  - Frontend-port:9000 - Backend-port: 9000

+**IMPORTANT**:

-**IMPORTANT**: 1.
-Take a backup of all your databases by running backup jobs located under OpsAdministration → Core / KnowledgePlatform / DataPipeline → BackupJobs OR You can use VM Disk Snapshots from your cloud provider.
+1.Take a backup of all your databases by running backup jobs located under OpsAdministration → Core / KnowledgePlatform / DataPipeline → BackupJobs OR You can use VM Disk Snapshots from your cloud provider.

 2. Once all the variables and Jenkins configurations are complete, you can start to build and deploy services.

 3. Build all the services mentioned in the table below.
 Here is the list of jobs that are required to be built and deployed for your reference.